-Queso Fundido is an incredibly easy and flavorful dish made by melting cheese over spicy chorizo.
-I cooked fresh Mexican chorizo with onion and garlic before topping with Oaxaca cheese and baking until melted and bubbly.
-For serving, add additional chorizo and cilantro to create a cheesy, spicy accompaniment for flour tortillas or tortilla chips and salsa.
-It may also be served with mini corn tortillas.
+Queso Fundido is an incredibly easy and flavorful dish made by melting cheese over spicy chorizo (or other desired topping).
 Looking for a meat-free version?
 I also have a recipe for Garlic Mushroom Queso Fundido.

 I prepared the Queso Fundido in an 8 inch cast iron skillet.
 This way, I was able to transfer it directly from the stove to the oven.
 You can also divide the cooked chorizo mixture among individual oven-safe shallow bowls to melt the cheese.

 Mexican chorizo is a fresh sausage made from ground meat (pork) seasoned with red chile powder and other spices.
 It is different from the Spanish and Portuguese chorizo that is cured or smoked and seasoned with paprika.
 I was able to find Mexican chorizo at the grocery store, but you can also make your own at home.
-There are also a few recipes floating around, including this one at Honest Cooking.
+Here is a recipe from Mexico in My Kitchen.

-This is best served immediately- before the cheese cools and loses its melty, stringy consistency.
+This Queso Fundido is best served immediately hot from the oven before the cheese cools and loses its melty, stringy consistency.